taoxinyi/rua/README.md

 ```
 Usage: rua <options> url
 Options:
   -d, --duration duration   Duration of test (default 10s)
   -c, --connections int     Number of connections (default 10)
   -t, --threads int         Number of OS threads to be used (default 8)
   -H, --header string       HTTP header to add to the request (default "map[]")
   -T, --timeout duration    Timeout in seconds (default 1s)
-  -M, --max-response-size int   Max response size in order to allocate buffer (default 4096)
+  -B, --recvbuf int         The buffer size in bytes for read.
+Should be large enough for status line and headers if raw is used (default 4096)
   -m, --method string       The HTTP method to be used (default "GET")
-  -b, --body string             HTTP body to add to the request
+  -b, --body string         The file path containing the HTTP body to add to the request
   -C, --client string       Use the underlying HTTP client using one of [raw fasthttp net] (default "raw")
-  -V, --verbose                 Whether print verbose information
+  -v, --verbose             Whether print verbose information
 ```

 ## Framework Usage